ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

 [File Descriptions](#file-descriptions)<br >

 ## How to Download the Pre-built Code

+To use the `make` commands below, you need to download the Makefile from this repository.
+Alternatively, you can run the `docker` commands as shown below.

 1. Pull the image from Docker Hub
     - Type `make pull` in the command line
     - Alteratively, you can type `docker pull ianwood314/iss-data-query:1.1` in the command line (which is the same command executed by `make pull`)